AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 The clientcontext component causes the page to load the client libraries that implement Client Context.

 * The Client Context JavaScript API.
-* The Client Context framework that supports session stores, event management, etc.
+* The Client Context framework that supports session stores, event management, and so on.
 * Segments that are defined.
 * The init.js scripts that are generated for each context store component that has been added to Client Context.
 * (Author instance only) The Client Context UI.